 Participants themselves appeared to have little-to-no ability to predict the impact of demand characteristics in the studies they reviewed, although it is possible that their performance would improve if they were provided with more information, given better measures of beliefs, and/or better incentivized to provide accurate predictions.
 Unfortunately, it does not seem that our meta-analysis allows us to make much better predictions.
 Moderator analyses provided preliminary evidence that some methodological decisions—such as sampling students, running studies in-person, and not offering payment—are associated with increases in hypothesis-consistent responding.
-However, only results concerning student status were robust across sensitivity analyses designed to reduce confounding.
-We also found that demand characteristics tended to be more impactful when a nil (as opposed to negative or positive) hypothesis was communicated.
+However, these moderators were correlated and student status was the strongest predictor overall.
+Demand characteristics tended to be more impactful when a nil (as opposed to negative or positive) hypothesis was communicated.
 Nonetheless, most of the variability we observed in the meta-analysis is currently unaccounted for.

 We found robust evidence that demand effects are at least partly driven by participants’ beliefs (Coles, Gaertner, et al., 2022; Corneille & Lush, 2022).
 This finding challenges historical distinctions made between placebo effects and demand characteristics—the later which have been conventionally conceptualized as a relatively deliberate response bias driven by participants’ motivation and ability to adjust their responses (Cook et al., 1970; Orne, 1962; Riecken, 1962; Rosenberg, 1969; Rosnow & Rosenthal, 1997; Sigall et al., 1970).
 Contrary to these conventional conceptualizations, we did not find much evidence that demand characteristics are driven by response bias.
 In the Study 2 meta-analysis, we did not find that external ratings of two factors theorized to underlie response biases—motivation and opportunity to adjust responses—moderated demand effects.
 We found some evidence in Study 3 that motivation (but not opportunity) ratings moderated demand effects, but the evidence was not consistent.